The ENDO-CARE Trial

 Detailed Participant Information Sheet

-Surgery to remove bowel cancer is a very effective treatment.
-However, the risk of complications from surgery is high.
-Patients experiencing complications recover more slowly, have to stay in hospital longer, and need more care.
+Surgery is used to treat womb cancer, but it carries a risk of complications.
+This risk is significantly higher for people carrying excess weight.
+Patients experiencing complications recover more slowly, have to stay in hospital longer, and may need more care.

 We are trying to find ways to reduce these complications and help people recover faster after surgery.
-Physical fitness and well-controlled blood sugar are linked with fewer complications from surgery.
-For people carrying excess weight, weight loss improves both fitness and blood sugar, so it may reduce complications.
+Physical fitness and well-controlled blood sugar are linked with fewer complications after surgery.
+For people carrying excess weight, weight loss improves both fitness and blood sugar, so it could reduce complications.

-This research will try to find out how practical losing weight is after a bowel cancer diagnosis and while waiting for surgery.
-This will help us to see, in future research, whether losing weight is helpful to a larger number of patients.
+This research will find out how practical it is to lose weight after a womb cancer diagnosis and while waiting for surgery.
+This will help us to see, in future research, whether losing weight is of benefit to a larger number of patients.

-- Because you may need surgery for cancer in your bowel.
+Because you may need surgery for cancer in your womb.
 If you do not have surgery, then this research will not be suitable for you.

-- You may read the information now and decide about taking part in the research later.
+You may read the information now and decide about taking part in the research later.
+We aim to include 72 individuals awaiting womb cancer surgery.

 No. Taking part is entirely up to you.
 You are free to leave the research at any point if you later change your mind.
 The decision to do so will not affect the care you receive.